 Narghile is the name most commonly used in Turkey, Lebanon, Syria and Israel, though the initial n is often dropped.
 Shisha is more commonly seen in Egypt.
 In Iran it called Ghalyoun or Ghalyan and in Pakistan it is reffered to as Huqqa.

 |This bong comes with a nice double stem (we call...|

 Are you looking for an advantageous economical purchase of more glass pipes and bongs?
 Check out our discounted pipe sets.
 We have combinations of water bongs, pipes, and chillums or one hitters for every occasion.

 Our water bongs, glass pipes, bubblers, one hitters etc. are hand-made exclusively in small workshops.
 These workshops provide sophisticated, high-quality craftsmanship of each piece.
-Our glass water bongs, glass bubblers, and glass pipes are truly small works of art, and they can be yours for close to production cost!
+Our glass water bongs, glass bubblers, and glass pipes are truly small works of art, and you can buy these glass pipes and water bongs in online smoke shop for close to production cost!
 Only premium materials, such as raw silver, 24ct gold, borosilicate glass (Pyrex, Simax), and American grade non-toxic colors are used for our products.
 We have been making glass smoking devices for over ten years and have thousands of satisfied customers.